-- Adhere the tile with a latex/polymer, fortified thinset mortar.
+- Adhere the tile with a latex/polymer, fortified thin set mortar.
 Ensure that you evenly spread the mortar on the back of tile, leaving no air pockets.
-The TCNA (The Tile Council of North America) does not specify the types of tile that latex/ polymer-modified mortar is most suitable for, but it does say that latex/polymer additives allow “specific properties to be imparted to the cement; commonly, freeze/thaw resistance, improved flexibility, and improved adhesion.
+The TCNA (The Tile Council of North America) does not specify the types of tile that latex/ polymer-modified mortar is most suitable for, but it does say that latex/polymer additives allow “specific properties to be imparted to the cement; improved flexibility, and improved adhesion.
 There are also polymers used to make the cement waterproof or sufficiently elastic so that it acts like an anti-fracture membrane.”

 - We recommend installing the clay tile with a 3/16” grout joint.
 Grout the joints with a polymer-infused mortar, such as Mapei UltraColor Plus.
 Keep in mind that this is a fast-drying grout, so do not allow the grout to rest on the tile surface, when applying it, for too long.
 To be safe, apply the grout in small sections to reduce the risk of over- drying.

-- Once the clay tile has been installed and fully dried, apply 2 to 3 additional coats of the penetrating sealer to the finished surface.
+- Once the clay tile has been installed and fully dried, apply between 1-2 coats, from the manufacturers instructions, of the penetrating sealer to the finished surface.
 Make sure to wipe away excess sealer from the surface prior to drying.
 We recommend regular upkeep of clay tile by resealing it at least once a year.